Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Collect student work to check for understanding.

 - In pairs or small groups, have students create a still or moving tableau that shows how to find the area of a rectangle or square.
-Give students about 3 minutes to work with their group, then invite groups to share their tableaus (e.g. in a group of three, two students may lie on the floor in an L-shape representing length and width, while the third stands or does a movement in the middle representing area).
+Give students three minutes to work with their group, then invite groups to share their tableaus (e.g., in a group of three, two students may lie on the floor in an L-shape representing length and width, while the third stands or does a movement in the middle representing area).
 This may be challenging for students to create (and their tableaus will vary) but it will provide an opportunity to assess their understanding of the concept and will also serve as a visual teaching tool for the other students who are watching.
-See the resources below for additional information about using tableau as assessment.

 - Or, alternatively, ask students to share a success or challenge they had while designing their garden.